codeKameleon/rick-and-morty-graphql/README.md

 # Rick & Morty GraphQL
 I made this project to get familar with GraphQL.
-It gathers data from Rick & Morty GraphQL and allow the user to search a character of the serie with an autocomplete feature.
+It gathers data from Rick & Morty API and allow the user to search a character of the serie with an autocomplete feature.

 ## Usage
 `npm start`